 - Hit and run accidents

-Causes of Car Accidents That Often Injure Other Drivers
+Causes of Car Accidents in Colorado that Seriously Injure People

-You won’t pay unless we get the compensation you deserve for your injuries.
-We will only take your case if we think we can help.
+We believe you shouldn’t have to pay an attorney unless they get the results you deserve.
+So, by choosing us, you won’t pay unless we get the compensation you deserve for your injuries.
+And we will only take your case if we truly think we can help.
 We work on contingency, which means we will fight to recover the greatest compensation for your case, and we only get a fee when we win for you.

 Some victims of car crashes walk away without physical injuries, but many victims sustain complicated and critical injuries after an accident.
-Here are some of the more common auto accident injuries:
+Here are some of the severe car crash injuries we help with:

-- Broken Bones: Broken bones are one of the most common auto accident injuries.
+- Broken Bones: Broken bones are one of the most common car accident injuries.
 While many bones can heal naturally, sometimes more complicated surgeries are required.

-- Brain and Head Injuries (concussions): Brain and head injuries can be very serious, and sometimes difficult to diagnose.
-Common auto accident injuries include concussions, traumatic brain injuries (TBI) and mild traumatic brain injuries.
+- Traumatic Brain and Head Injuries: Brain and head injuries can be very serious, and sometimes difficult to diagnose.
+Common car accident injuries include concussions, traumatic brain injuries (TBI) and mild traumatic brain injuries.
 Common symptoms of a TBI can include headache, nausea, fatigue or drowsiness, difficulty sleeping, dizziness or loss of balance, sensory problems, memory or concentration problems, and/or mood changes.
 Even a mild TBI is serious, so if you experience any of the above symptoms, seek medical attention immediately.

 - Neck Injuries: Whiplash would also be categorized as a neck injury.
 Other neck injuries include pinched nerves (cervical radiculopathy) or herniated discs.

-- Chest Injuries: These auto accident injuries occur when you receive a blow, minor or serious, to the chest.
+- Chest Injuries: These auto accident injuries occur when you receive a blow to the chest.
 It is important to determine whether the pain in your chest stems from the force asserted against you during the crash or if there is an underlying heart problem.

 - Leg and Knee Injuries: Typical knee injuries that occur from a car accident are PCL or ACL tears or swelling, dislocation of the knee, ruptured tendons, or hyperextension of the ligaments.
 Typical leg injuries can occur at the thigh, hip, or ankle, and unfortunately, can be very painful.

-- Back Injuries: Back injuries after an auto accident can be very serious, especially when they affect the spine.
+- Back Injuries: Back injuries after a car crash can be very serious, especially when they affect the spine.
 Many injuries to the back include a sprain to the thoracic or lumbar areas, or a herniated disk (a displaced spinal disc).
-After an auto accident, extreme injury to the spinal cord can result in total or partial paralysis.
+After a car accident, extreme injury to the spinal cord can result in total or partial paralysis.

-- Internal Organ Injuries: Internal organ injuries often occur after an auto accident because the body violently shook upon impact in the crash.
+- Internal Organ Injuries: Internal organ injuries often occur after a car accident because the body violently shook upon impact in the crash.
 Common injuries to organs are abdominal aorta aneurysm, internal bleeding, pneumothorax (broken rib and punctured lung), or ruptured spleen.

 - Psychological Injuries: Not all injuries from a car crash are physical – some are psychological.
-Many people can suffer from anxiety or PTSD after an accident, which can be very serious and life altering for a victim of an auto accident.
+Many people suffer from anxiety or PTSD after an accident, which can be very serious and life-altering for a victim of a car crash.